The DB2 MultiNode iDataAgent works in conjunction with the DB2 Database Partitioning Feature (DPF) database and the DB2 pureScale.

-Deduplication at the data block level compares blocks of data against each other.
-If an object (e.g., file, database) contains blocks of data that are identical to each other, then block level deduplication does not store the redundant data, which reduces the size of the object in storage.
+Deduplication at the data block-level compares blocks of data against each other.
+If an object (such as, file, database) contains blocks of data that are identical to each other, then block-level deduplication does not store the redundant data, which reduces the size of the object in storage.
 This reduces the size of the backup data copies on both the disk and tapes.

-DB2 MultiNode iDataAgent allows you to easily group any desired number of DB2 DPF partitioned databases on various clients under one or more DB2 MultiNode database logical entities.
-As such, DB2 backups and restores as well as other job types and functions (including Data Aging, Scheduling, Job Management) are all consolidated and easy to manage.
+DB2 DPF iDataAgent allows you to easily group any desired number of DB2 DPF partitioned databases on various clients under one or more DB2 DPF database logical entities.
+As such, DB2 DPF backups and restores as well as other job types and functions (including Data Aging, Scheduling, Job Management) are all consolidated and easy to manage.
 This allows you to maintain your data irrespective of whether you add or remove database partitions from the DB2 DPF database.